taipeik9/walmart-review-scraper/README.md

 This scraper works on Walmart.ca only.

+Valid urls:
+- Category
+- Search
+- Brand
+- Indivual Product

-Examples of valid urls, your url should have a similar structure as the following:
+Examples of valid urls, your url should have a similar structure as one of the following:

 **These urls are examples of valid category urls from walmart.ca**